-If, however, a company only focuses on hard elements and, for example, creates a new department without considering the decision in the context of the others it will most likely destabilize rather than improve the organization.
+If, however, a company only focuses on hard elements and, for example, creates a new department without considering the decision in the context of the others it will most likely destabilise rather than improve the organisation.

-Then, think about a change in your organization.
-Change management is one of the most important topics in an organization, and one change can completely reshape culture in a positive or negative way.
+Then, think about a change in your organisation.
+Change management is one of the most important topics in an organisation, and one change can completely reshape culture in a positive or negative way.

 Take one single change, like adding a new department (as mentioned earlier), and consider each of the outcomes in the course of each factor.
 Here’s an example: